njgarg22/messenger-service-webapp/README.md

 ## Description

-The aim of this project is to create a sample `RESTful` service using `Jersey`.
+The aim of this project is to create a simple `RESTful` service using `Jersey`.
 It's a JavaEE web application that can be packaged as `WAR` and deployed on any servlet container of your choice.
 I've used `Apache Tomcat` here.

 ## Structure